Heliciculture: Phases in snail farming

-Some who raise H. aspersa separate the five stages: reproduction, hatching, young, fattening, and final fattening.
+Some who raise C. aspersum separate the five stages: reproduction, hatching, young, fattening, and final fattening.

 Depending on the scale and sophistication of a snail farm, it will contain some or all of below described sections which may or may not be merged with one and another.
 Each section has its particular values for the key factors to successful snail farming, described above.

 Hibernation

-For future reproducers it is mandatory to hibernate 3 months.
+For future reproducers, it is mandatory to hibernate for 3 months.

 Breeding

 Most breeders allow the snails to mate with one another on their own.
 If snails are kept in ideal conditions, breeding will occur at higher rates and have more success.

 Hatchery and nursery

 When the snails have laid their eggs, the pots are put in a nursery where the eggs will hatch.
 The young snails are kept in the nursery for about 6 weeks, and then moved to a separate pen, as young snails do best if kept with other snails of similar size.
 Eight hours of daylight is optimal for young snails.

 Baby snails are fed on tender lettuce leaves (Boston type, but head type is probably also good).